Vitaly Ginzburg: Stance on religion

-Ginzburg was an avowed atheist, both under the militantly atheist Soviet government and in post-Communist Russia when religion made a strong revival.
+Ginzburg was an avowed atheist, both under the primarily atheist Soviet government and in post-Communist Russia when religion made a strong revival.
 He criticized clericalism in the press and wrote several books devoted to the questions of religion and atheism.
 Because of this, some Orthodox Christian groups denounced him and said no science award could excuse his verbal attacks on the Russian Orthodox Church.
 He was one of the signers of the Open letter to the President Vladimir V. Putin from the Members of the Russian Academy of Sciences against clericalisation of Russia.

 Nobel Prize

 Vitaly Ginzburg, along with Anthony Leggett and Alexei Abrikosov were awarded the Nobel Prize in Physics in 2003 for their groundbreaking work on the theory of superconductors.
 The Nobel Prize recognized Ginzburg's work in theoretical physics, specifically his contributions to understanding the behavior of matter at extremely low temperatures.

 His collaboration with Lev Landau in 1950 led to the development of the Ginzburg-Landau theory, which became paramount to later work on superconductors.
 Landau had been working on superconductors for years before their partnership, with Landau publishing many papers between 1941 and 1947 on the properties of quantum fluids at extremely low temperatures.
 Lev Landau would later receive a Nobel Prize in 1962 for this research on the properties of the superfluid liquid helium in 1941.
 Before their collaboration, Landau had just done research on liquid helium and other quantum fluids, but Ginzburg allowed them to go a step further.

 Ginzburg introduced the concept of an order parameter, which would allow them to characterize the state of the superconductor.
 To do this, they derived a complex set of equations that would allow them to describe the behavior of the superconductor.
 These equations provided a model from which researchers can understand the transition between a normal and superconducting state, as well as be able to predict various properties of other superconductors.
-Using these equations, they were also able to introduce the Ginzburg-Landau Parameter.
-This parameter used a separate set of equations in order to classify if they were looking at a Type-I or Type-II superconductor.
+Using these equations, they were also able to introduce the Ginzburg–Landau parameter.
+This parameter used a separate set of equations in order to classify if they were looking at a type-I or type-II superconductor.
 This advancement allowed Anthony Leggett to build upon it and complete his own research on superconductors.

-This research on superconductors allowed many new technological advancements to unfold, including some we can see in everyday life.
-The use of superconductors can be seen in MRI machines, engines, and new Maglev trains.
+Applications of his research findings include MRI machines, engines, and new Maglev trains.